itosue/remonder-win/README.md

 ・This PowerShell script runs on most of windows PC without installing other software.

 #### Before you start...
 This is most tough part.
-To run PowerShell script which downloaded from internet, you need some trick to execute.
+You need some steps to run PowerShell script which downloaded from internet.
-Execute script written in below to make script executable.
+Execute script written in below make script executable.
-powershell -NoProfile -ExecutionPolicy Unrestricted .\remonder.ps1
+` powershell -NoProfile -ExecutionPolicy Unrestricted .\remonder.ps1`
 Make batch file to start script if you want.(You need to handle SmartScreen in some environment.)

 It's depentds on your environment to run script so please google for more information.